Bioinformatics-courses/HTS_2024_denovo_genome_assembly-/README.md

 Visualizing the output of our long read quality check (denovo/quality_check_report/fastqc_output/SRR29409521_fastqc.html).
 The report shows overall high per base sequence quality, with median scores above 90 and only a low average dip to 66 towards the end.
 <center><img src="_static/long_read.png" width="90%"></center>

 Next, we examine the MultiQC report of our paired-end read (denovo/quality_check_report/multiqc_output/multiqc_report.html).
-We also see overall good reports here with the mean quality score generally hovering around the 35 mark.
+We also see overall good reports here with the mean quality score of the forward and reverse reads generally hovering around the 35 mark.
 <center><img src="_static/fastqc_per.png" width="90%"></center>

 ## Quality Control